 Engagement: Learning is an active process facilitated by reflecting on, critically thinking about, and applying readings, lecture material, and out-of-class experiences.
 Your engagement grade is based on the quantity and quality of your contributions to formal and informal in-class discussions and activities.
 You are strongly encouraged to participate during each class meeting by asking relevant questions, engaging in discussion, or sharing personal experiences on the topic.
 The precise number of engagement opportunities will vary depending on the needs and interests of this semester's cohort of students.
+Your engagement grade is aligned with learning outcomes 1 and 2.

 Homework assignments: Most weeks, students will complete an assignment related to a current or upcoming course topic.
+Your homework assignment grade is aligned with learning outcomes 1, and 3 through 5.
 Specific assignments may include:

+- Practicing library skills

 - Creating your academic four-year plan

 - Creating an academic CV

 - Creating a professional email template, including signature

 - Preparing questions for guest presenters

-- Reflection and discussion activities
+- Writing reflections on learned material

 - Hypothesis and research plan formulation

 - Critiques of reading materials

 - Field observations

 End-of-term project: You will propose, plan, and execute a basic observational or research study of environmental interest, and submit a research report.
+Your end-of-term project grade is aligned with learning outcomes 1, 4 and 5.